awsdocs/amazon-vpc-user-guide/doc_source/working-with-vpcs.md

 ## Deleting Your VPC<a name="VPC_Deleting"></a>

 You can delete your VPC at any time\.
-However, you must terminate all instances in the VPC first\.
-When you delete a VPC using the VPC console, we delete all its components, such as subnets, security groups, network ACLs, route tables, internet gateways, VPC peering connections, and DHCP options\.
+However, you must terminate all instances in the VPC, and delete any VPC peering connections first\.
+When you delete a VPC using the VPC console, we delete all its components, such as subnets, security groups, network ACLs, route tables, internet gateways, and DHCP options\.

 If you have a AWS Site\-to\-Site VPN connection, you don't have to delete it or the other components related to the VPN \(such as the customer gateway and virtual private gateway\)\.
 If you plan to use the customer gateway with another VPC, we recommend that you keep the Site\-to\-Site VPN connection and the gateways\.
 Otherwise, your network administrator must configure the customer gateway again after you create a new Site\-to\-Site VPN connection\.